freechipsproject/ip-contributions/README.md

 - **Sbt Dependency** com.github.hplp" %% "spi2wb" % "1.2"

 **spi2wb**'s goals are to:
-* Drive a wisbone master bus with SPI
+* Drive a wishbone master bus with SPI
 * Be easy to integrate in little FPGA
-* Be used with USB tools like BusPirate
+* Be used with simple computer and USB tools like BusPirate
-* Avoid usage of softcore under the FPGA
+* Avoid usage of softcore under the FPGA to drive wishbone peripherals

 ---